stereolabs/zed-hub-examples/tutorials/README.md

 ## What are the CMP features available and explained in these tutorials:

-- Live stream : How to display  your camera live video in the CMP interface
+- **Live stream** : How to display  your camera live video in the CMP interface.
-- Telemetry : How to upload and store any kind of data in order to analyse and display it later
+- **Telemetry** : How to upload and store any kind of data in order to analyse and display it later.
-- Application parameters: How to define parameters to your application, settable in the CMP interface
+- **Application parameters**: How to define parameters to your application, settable in the CMP interface.
-- Remote functions: How to define and call a remote function
+- **Remote functions**: How to define and call a remote function.
-- Custum stream : How to replace your live camera stream by images of your choice
+- **Custum stream** : How to replace your live camera stream by images of your choice.
-- Video event : How to define Video Events, reccorded ans accessible through the interface.
+- **Video event** : How to define Video Events, reccorded ans accessible through the interface.
+- **MQTT publisher and receiver** : How to use MQTT to communicate between apps on the local network.

 ## Requirements